-"Take a census of the entire assembly of the Children of Israel..."
+"Take a census of the entire assembly of the Children of Israel, according to their families..."
 (1:2)

 Parshas Bamidbar begins with the census that was taken of Bnei Yisrael at Mount Sinai.
 The Ramban (1:45) addresses the question as to the need to know the number of people in the nation.
 Why was it important to count all the members of Bnei Yisrael?